Talcum Powder

 People have been using talc as far back as ancient Egypt.
 Ancient Assyrians and Native Americans also used talc for a variety of purposes.
 Talcum powder has cosmetic and industrial uses.

-The cosmetic talcum powder product most recognized by consumers in Johnson’s Baby Powder.
+The cosmetic talcum powder product consumers recognize the most is Johnson’s Baby Powder.
 In 1893, Johnson & Johnson released Johnson’s Baby Powder after discovering it could prevent diaper rash.
 Then companies began marketing it to women.
-They said talc was good for controlling odor and moisture in the genital area.

 - Body Powder